Haglund deformity: Causes, diagnosis & treatment by foot specialist

 Minimally-invasive surgery for Haglund deformity

 If it is determined the Achilles tendon is only mildly altered due to inflammation, the foot specialist can perform an endoscopy for Haglund's deformity through a small incision with X-ray guidance.
-Similar to open surgery, with this procedure the bone is ablated from the heel bone, any inflamed bursae and tissue is removed, and the Achilles tendon treated endoscopically.
+Similar to open surgery, with this procedure the bone is ablated from the heel bone, any inflamed bursae and tissue is removed and the Achilles tendon is treated endoscopically.

 Advantages of minimally-invasive surgery for Haglund deformity

-The orthopedic specialists at Gelenk-Klinik check for each patient if endoscopic minimally-invasive surgery can be used instead of open surgery.
+The orthopaedic specialists at Gelenk-Klinik check for each patient if endoscopic minimally-invasive surgery can be used instead of open surgery.
 The extensive experience of the surgeons has shown the following advantages of minimally-invasive Haglund surgery:

 - minimal damage to tendons and bursae